 Equipment leasing revenues have increased due to increased demand for seismic equipment, expansion into new geographic markets and expansion of our lease pool, including equipment for marine applications.
-The demand for seismic equipment is primarily driven by the global oil and gas exploration issues discussed above.
-In the fourth quarter of fiscal 2007, we added approximately \$15.4 million of new lease pool equipment, including 15,000 channels of Sercel DSU3 428XL equipment and new marine equipment.
-This increase in our lease pool contributed significantly to the increase in leasing revenues in the first quarter of fiscal 2007.
-MSE, our Russian subsidiary, had equipment under lease for the full winter season this year and therefore contributed approximately \$1.5 million in leasing revenues during the first quarter of fiscal 2008, an increase of approximately \$1.4 million over the same period last year.
+The demand for seismic equipment is primarily driven by the global oil and gas exploration activity discussed above.
+In the fourth quarter of fiscal 2007 and first quarter of fiscal 2008, we added approximately \$18.1 million of new lease pool equipment, including 15,000 channels of Sercel DSU3 428XL equipment and new marine equipment.
+This increase in our lease pool contributed significantly to the increase in equipment leasing revenues in the first half of fiscal 2008 as compared to the first half of fiscal 2007.
+MSE, our Russian subsidiary, had equipment under lease for the full winter season this year and therefore contributed approximately \$1.9 million in leasing revenues during the first two quarters of fiscal 2008, an increase of approximately \$1.8 million over the same period last year.

-From time to time, we sell equipment from our lease pool based on specific customer demand or in order to redeploy our capital in other lease pool assets.
-These transactions tend to be opportunistic and accordingly are difficult to predict.
-The gross profit from the sales of lease pool equipment amounted to approximately \$0.4 million and \$1.2 million for the quarters ended April 30, 2007 and 2006, respectively.
-Often the equipment that is sold from our lease pool has been held by us, and therefore depreciated, for some period of time.
+From time to time, we sell equipment from our lease pool based on specific customer demand and as opportunities present themselves in order to redeploy our capital in other lease pool assets.
+Accordingly, these transactions are difficult to predict.
+The gross profit from the sales of lease pool equipment amounted to approximately \$0.5 million and \$0.3 million for the quarters ended July 31, 2007 and 2006, respectively.
+For the six months ended July 31, 2007 and 2006, the gross profit from these transactions amounted to approximately \$1.0 million and \$1.5 million, respectively.
+Often, the equipment that is sold from our lease pool has been held by us, and therefore depreciated, for some period of time.
 Accordingly, the equipment sold may have a relatively low net book value at the time of the sale, resulting in a relatively high gross margin from the transaction.
 The amount of the margin on a particular transaction varies greatly based primarily upon the age of the equipment.

-Occasionally, we will sell new seismic equipment that we acquire from other manufacturers.
-Often these arrangements are structured with a significant down payment, with the balance financed over a period of time at a market rate of interest.
+Occasionally, we will sell new seismic equipment that we acquire from others.
+On occasion, these sales may be structured with a significant down payment and the balance financed over a period of time at a market rate of interest.
 SAP regularly sells new hydrographic and oceanographic equipment to customers in Australia and throughout the Pacific Rim.
-The gross profit from the sale of new seismic equipment and hydrographic and oceanographic equipment amounted to approximately \$0.4 million and \$0.2 million in the fiscal quarters ended April 30, 2007 and 2006, respectively.
+The gross profit from the sale of new seismic equipment and hydrographic and oceanographic equipment amounted to approximately \$0.7 million and \$1.0 million in the fiscal quarters ended July 31, 2007 and 2006, respectively.
+For the six months ended July 31, 2007 and 2006, the gross profit from the sale of this equipment amounted to approximately \$1.2 million and \$1.3 million, respectively.

-Overall the gross profit from our Equipment Leasing segment increased to approximately \$8.1 million in the first quarter of fiscal 2008 as compared to approximately \$5.9 million in the first quarter of fiscal 2007.
-This is in spite of lower gross profit from equipment sales within this segment.
-The increase in gross profit is attributable to the increase in leasing revenues and a decline in direct costs related to these operations.
+Overall, the gross profit from our Equipment Leasing segment increased to approximately \$4.7 million in the second quarter of fiscal 2008 as compared to approximately \$4.0 million in the second quarter of fiscal 2007.
+For the first six months of fiscal 2008 the gross profit from the Equipment Leasing segment amounted to approximately \$12.8 million as compared to approximately \$9.9 million in the first six months of fiscal 2007.
+The increases in overall gross profit in the fiscal 2008 periods are attributable to the increase in leasing revenues and a decline in direct costs related to these operations and are in spite of lower gross profit from equipment sales and higher depreciation charges within this segment.